Hints & Tips

 Being able to import your employees can be a game-changer, especially if you’re already using other shift scheduling software.
 Just download our pre-configured CSV, fill it out with your team’s details and re-upload it.
 (Okay, it probably won’t be quite that straightforward because imports never are, but it’s got to be easier than trying to add them one at a time).
 You’ll save time and might manage to avoid driving yourself insane in the process.
 Winner.

 Okay, we’re aware that it just sounds like we’re padding this list now, but bear with us and really think about it.
-How irritating is it when your working week runs Saturday to Friday but your calendar runs Monday to Sunday?
+How irritating is it when your working week runs from Saturday to Friday but your calendar runs from Monday to Sunday?
 How confusing is it when you try to add the start time for a shift in 24-hour clock and it tells you that it doesn’t understand?
 Your schedule is customised to your business and your scheduling software should be too, which is why we think that it’s worth making you aware of this one.
 It only takes a few seconds to update your company settings, but it could save you days worth of irritation in the long run.

 We could talk about the features in Shiftie all day, (and often do, much to the disgust of our friends), but the best way to fully explore how it can make your life easier is to use it.
 Sorry.
 So, best crack out the user guide, log in to your account or sign up for a free trial, grab a biscuit (or three) and start exploring.
 Enjoy!